himanshumps/pertaas/pertaas-api/Readme.md

 ### Build strategy
 It uses Dockerfile to build the final image.

-The builder image used is maven:3.9.5-eclipse-temurin-21-alpine and the runtime image used is JSK 21 from eclipse temurin running on ubi 9 (eclipse-temurin:21.0.1_12-jdk-ubi9-minimal)
+The builder image used is maven:3.9.5-eclipse-temurin-21-alpine and the runtime image used is JDK 21 from eclipse temurin running on ubi 9 minimal(eclipse-temurin:21.0.1_12-jdk-ubi9-minimal)

 ### API endpoints